MicrosoftDocs/azure-docs/articles/search/search-api-preview.md

 Explore the latest enhancements to AI enrichment through the [preview Search API](https://docs.microsoft.com/rest/api/searchservice/index-2019-05-06-preview).

-+ [Custom Entity Lookup skill (preview)](cognitive-search-skill-custom-entity-lookup.md ) looks for text from a custom, user-defined list of words and phrases.
++ [Custom Entity Lookup skill (preview)](cognitive-search-skill-custom-entity-lookup.md ) is a cognitive skill that looks for text from a custom, user-defined list of words and phrases.
 Using this list, it labels all documents with any matching entities.
 The skill also supports a degree of fuzzy matching that can be applied to find matches that are similar but not quite exact.

 + [PII Detection skill (preview)](cognitive-search-skill-pii-detection.md) is a cognitive skill used during indexing that extracts personally identifiable information from an input text and gives you the option to mask it from that text in various ways.